Today, many project managers use agile methods to break large projects down into more manageable tasks called sprints.

 For example, you can describe each project in the form of a sheet including :

 It is during this step that the project roadmap starts taking shape.
 Set up an agile method and a backlog for every team leader.
-This includes: a list of tasks, allocated budget and resources, sprints and objectives, reporting steps, timing, etc...
+This includes: a list of tasks, allocated budget and resources, sprints and objectives, due dates, and reporting steps, timing, etc...

-Today, there are many project management tools that can be used to create project roadmaps.
+Today, there are many project management solutions that can be used to create project roadmaps.
 Here are 3 software that stands out for their agility in project management.

 Wrike is a cloud-based project management software that boosts productivity and collaboration.
 Wrike helps teams prioritize, manage, and report projects, delivering more work in less time.